5 SUCCESSFUL MONTHLY RESTAURANT SUBSCRIPTION SERVICES

 Salt Collective, San Francisco (Restaurant group includes Dominique Crenn’s concepts, Humphry Slocombe ice cream shops and Lazy Susan)

 For $120 per month, subscribers can choose between the Wine Collective (four bottles of wine) or the ABV collective (two bottles of wine, a batched cocktail and either cider, sake or similar bottled libation).
 Subscribers can also choose between monthly, bimonthly or quarterly memberships.
 Monthly Zoom tastings hosted by experts, such as sommeliers, bartenders and winemakers, are also offered.

 Despite modest goals, the program has been a success, considering the “fun monthly get-together exploring great labels of attractively priced wine,” says Hanson Li, founder of Salt Partners Group.

 Timing can be everything.
-Salt Collective established the program at the height of the Delta variant emerging.
+Salt Collective established the program at the height of the Delta variant of COVID-19 emerging.
 “Salt Collective as a subscription program was a timely offering at a time when a lot of customers were mostly staying home again,” says Li.
 “The monthly cadence gave us some certainty of sales and cash flow.”

 Vimala’s Curryblossom Café, Chapel Hill, North Carolina

 Inspired by pre-pandemic in-person cooking classes, a virtual online course is offered monthly.
 Recipes and ingredient kits that include potentially hard-to-locate Indian spices and herbs accompany the course, making the program highly accessible.
 Alternatively, subscribers may opt for a fully prepared takeout meal each month.